Anyone who breaks a bone from a trip and fall or less

-It is a lot cheaper to have a DXA scan to see if you have un-diagnosed osteoporosis rather than wait to see if you break more bones.
+It is a lot cheaper to have a DXA scan to see if you have undiagnosed osteoporosis rather than wait to see if you break more bones.

 Loss of height 2-16cm

-It should not be considered normal at any age to loose height.
+It should not be considered normal at any age to lose height.
 It is a red flag if a person has lost height, especially if they have back pain or their posture has changed.

-Sudden severe episodes of upper, middle or low back pain
+Sudden severe episodes of upper, middle, or low back pain

 Anyone who has undiagnosed back pain, Osteoporosis should be ruled out, especially if the person has lost height or their posture has changed.